david-schweizer/AppliedMethods_2023/README.md

-# The Politics of Climate Change - Course Website
+# Applied Methods - Course Website
-## Spring 2023, University of Mannheim
+## Wintersemester 2023, University of Innsbruck

 Base on the course website template from the Designing a Data Science Classroom workshop at rstudio::conf(2022) by Dr. Mine Çetinkaya-Rundel and Dr. Maria Tackett.